Remote

 Drawing Requirements

-Clear plans and sections are essential in building regulations drawings to demonstrate proportionality and spatial restraint.
-These elements play a crucial role in developing house extension designs and can be effectively communicated through online architectural plans.
+Clear plans and sections are essential in architectural design, particularly in building regulations drawings, to demonstrate proportionality and spatial restraint.
+These elements play a crucial role in developing house extension plans and can be effectively communicated through online architectural plans, especially for projects that fall under permitted development.

 Extensions Over Existing Garages